 Home Sleep Testing

 Home sleep testing, or HST, occurs when you sleep at home wearing equipment that collects information about breathing during sleep.
 HST is used to diagnose obstructive sleep apnea.

 The Epworth Sleepiness Scale is a simple test designed to alert you to any problems resulting from poor quality sleep.
 If your score is 9 or greater, a sleep study may be needed to properly diagnose your problem.

-Why is it important that a sleep center be accredited by the American Academy of Sleep Medicine?
-Because this distinctive recognition by the AASM means our sleep center gives each patient high-quality care and service.
+Why is it important that a sleep center be accredited by the Accreditation Commission of Health Care?
+Because this distinctive recognition by the ACHC means our sleep center gives each patient high-quality care and service.
 All testing procedures are performed by highly trained and experienced technicians.
 Studies are interpreted by board-certified sleep specialists.
-Accreditation means our center meets all standards set by the AASM and that we adhere to evidence-based practice parameters.
+Accreditation means our center meets all standards set by the ACHC and that we adhere to evidence-based practice parameters.